-The Department offices are located on the main floor of Ramseyer Hall, with satellite offices in the PAES building.
-The offices are administratively one operation.
-The Department Chair is responsible for office supervision.
+The primary Department administrative offices are located on the main floor of Ramseyer Hall.
+Additional offices are located in the PAES building.
+The offices operate as one administrative unit.
+The Department Chair is responsible for office supervision with support from the Associate and/or Assistant Chairs.